MicrosoftDocs/sql-docs/docs/big-data-cluster/private-cluster-deploy.md

 # Deploy BDC in Azure Kubernetes Service (AKS) private cluster

 This article explains how to deploy SQL Server Big Data Clusters on Azure Kubernetes Service (AKS) private cluster.
-This configuration supports restricted use of public IP addresses in entreprise networking environment.
+This configuration supports restricted use of public IP addresses in enterprise networking environment.

 A private deployment provides the following benefits: